 Mr. O'Quigley was appointed as a Director in September 2012.
-Mr. O'Quigley accepted the position of Chief Executive Officer pursuant to an employment contract dated 10 April 2012 and commenced employment on 1 May 2012.
-Mr. O'Quigley receives an annual salary of US\$390,000, and is eligible for a bonus of up to 50% of the sum of Mr. O'Quigley's annual salary plus the annual contribution to his pension plan.
-Mr. O'Quigley's salary can be further increased by US\$50,000 on the achievement of certain future targets.
-The Company can terminate Mr. O'Quigley's employment contract on 12 months' notice, or payment in lieu of notice.
+Mr. O'Quigley accepted the position of Chief Executive Officer pursuant to an employment contract dated 10 April 2012, commencing employment on 1 May 2012.
+Mr. O'Quigley receives an annual salary of US\$390,000 and is eligible for a bonus of up to 50% of the sum of Mr. O'Quigley's annual salary plus the annual contribution to his pension plan.
+His salary can be further increased by US\$50,000 on the achievement of certain future targets.
+The Company can terminate the employment contract on twelve months' notice, or payment in lieu of notice, at an estimated cost of \$455,000 to the Corporation.
 This contract does not include a "change of control" provision.